cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 comments: true
 ---

 At Volvo Cars, data is generated at enormous scale across manufacturing lines, supply chain systems, dealer networks, connected vehicles, and procurement platforms.
-The challenge is not producing data.
-The challenge is producing meaning.
+The challenge is producing meaning from that volume.
 Across 50+ teams, the same metric was calculated differently.
 "Duty savings" alone had 23 conflicting definitions.
 Finance calculated it one way for the earnings call.
 Operations calculated it differently for performance reviews.
 Both were "correct" in their local context, yet both produced different numbers in the same executive meeting.

-This is not a problem that better pipelines, newer warehouses, or trendier architectures solve on their own.
+Better pipelines, newer warehouses, or trendier architectures cannot solve this problem on their own.
 Over the past fifteen years, the industry has produced a rich landscape of data architectures: data lakes, modern warehouses, lakehouses, data fabrics, and data meshes.
 Each addresses real problems.
 None of them, by themselves, solve the problem of *meaning*.

-This post traces the evolution of modern data architectures, explains where and why they fall short.
+This post traces the evolution of modern data architectures and explains where and why they fall short.
 The goal was to move from fragmented reporting to a governed, reusable abstraction that enables consistent decisions across the organization, regardless of which architecture sits underneath.

 > **Interactive demo:** [Metric Trust Explorer](https://semantic-layer-demo.streamlit.app/) shows how three source systems compute the same procurement metrics differently, and how a governed semantic layer resolves the inconsistency.
 Source on [GitHub](https://github.com/cynthialmy/semantic-layer-demo).